danielhood/dlp/v2.0/schematics/eagle/vcf.lp.4p.24db/build-notes_vcf.lp.4p.24db-rev1.md

 15. Jumper center pin of switch to the floating pin of C12.
 Jumper bottom pin of switch (4 POLE) to the open C21 hole.

 16. Add a 20K resistor off of top pin of switch (2 POLE).
-Jumper the other resistor lead to the top of R26.
+Jumper the other resistor lead to the bottom of R23.

 17. Jumper panel mount CV jack ground pin to pin 2 of CV IN on board.
 Jumper panel mount CV jack signal pin directly to CV ATT pot pin 3.